 10. Nebraska transfer students whose name appears on the NSAA transfer list prior to May 1 shall be eligible immediately in the fall.
 Those students whose name does not appear on the NSAA transfer list prior to May 1 shall be ineligible for ninety school days, with such transfers being subject to hardship waiver guidelines.

-11. Nebraska transfer students must have signed and delivered all forms necessary to make such transfer to the school in which he/she intends to enroll for the 2016-17 school year prior to May 1, 2016; for the student to be eligible, the school to which the transfer is being made must have notified the NSAA office via an NSAA online transfer form, no later than May 1, 2016.
+11. Nebraska transfer students must have signed and delivered all forms necessary to make such transfer to the school in which he/she intends to enroll for the 2017-18 school year prior to May 1, 2017; for the student to be eligible, the school to which the transfer is being made must have notified the NSAA office via an NSAA online transfer form, no later than May 1, 2017.
 The student would become ineligible for ninety school days the next fall if the student were to change his/her mind and decide not to transfer.
 If such student were to transfer to the new school, but later decides to return to his/her former district before 90 school days have elapsed, such student will be ineligible in the former district for 90 school days, with the ineligibility period commencing at the start of the fall semester.
-Those students, who did not have their enrollment forms signed, delivered and accepted prior to May 1, 2016, shall be ineligible for ninety school days, with such transfers being subject to hardship waiver guidelines.
+Those students who did not have their enrollment forms signed, delivered, and accepted prior to May 1, 2017, shall be ineligible for ninety school days, with such transfers being subject to hardship waiver guidelines.

 12. Once the season of a sport begins, a student shall participate in practices and compete only in athletic contests/meets in that sport, which are scheduled by his/her school.
 Any other competition will render the student ineligible for a portion of, or all of, the season in that sport.
 The season of a sport begins with the first date of practice as permitted by NSAA rules